For the average person who wants to lose weight

 Bisphenol-A is present in most plastics, including plastic water bottles, so it's quite difficult to avoid.
 There are some alternatives to this chemical, but there are no guarantees that they are any safer.

-Buy canned food only if its shelf life is maximum 3 years (rather than 5 years or more), presumably because these contain less preservatives.
+Buy canned food with a lower shelf life (below 5 years), presumably because these contain less preservatives.

-Look for cans which are close to their manufacturing date, because the metal or plastic had little time to leach into the food.
+Look for cans which are close to their manufacturing date, because the metal or plastic had less time to leach into the food.

 Throw away the cans that are bulging, dented, cracked, leaking or rusted.